vc-yang/vc-yang.github.io/_pages/02_publications.md

 permalink: /publications/
 ---

-My paper on urban scaling laws is currently under review, and my project on the polarization of political parties is in preparation for publication.
+My paper my project on the polarization of political parties is in preparation for publication.
 Hopefully, they will appear here soon.

+* **V.C.
+Yang** , A.V.
+Papachristos, D.M.
+Abrams, 'The origin of urban productivity scaling laws: mathematical model and new empirical evidence,' under review [[[Pre-print]]](http://arxiv.org/abs/1712.00476).

+* L. Lee, S. Zhang, **V.C.
+Yang** , 'Do two parties represent the US?
+Clustering analysis of US public ideology survey,' under review. [[Pre-print]](arxiv.org/abs/1710.09347).

 Prior to joining Northwestern as a PhD student, I built mathematical models applied to heat transfer and microwave chemistry.
 The following are some of this work published in peer-reviewed journals.